antischematic/angular-composition-api/packages/core/README.md

 }
 ```

-While this works, it could potentially break if the underlying compiler implementation changes.
+While this works locally, it could break if the underlying compiler implementation changes.
 Note that the mixin
-functions needs to be concrete, it can't be imported from a compiled library or application (ie. imports from
+function needs to be concrete, it can't be imported from a compiled library or application (ie. imports from
 declaration files won't work).
+[See this issue for a detailed explanation](https://github.com/angular/angular/issues/42594).
 </details>

 <details>
-    <summary>Slightly safer option</summary>
+    <summary>Safer option</summary>

 Same as above, except `inputs` and `outputs` are added to the `@Component` or `@Directive` metadata instead.
-This
-doesn't fix the mixin problem, but it might help if the language service gives you issues.
+If the language service gives you issues, use this option.
 You lose type inference on
 inputs though, which will be cast to `any`.

 ```ts